FMIA Week 9: ‘Lamar The Dude’ As Ravens Topple Pats, Shifting The NFL Landscape At Season’s Halfway Point

-BALTIMORE — So, in two hours and 59 minutes Sunday night, the landscape of the NFL changed.
+BALTIMORE — So, in two hours and 59 minutes Sunday night, the NFL landscape changed.
 No longer is there one team on Mount Olympus and then eight or 10 teams clawing to get in New England’s league.
 Lamar Jackson saw to that on a revelatory night of football in downtown Baltimore.

 New England entered Sunday night 8-0, allowing a league-low 7.6 points and 12.9 first downs per game.
 They exited 8-1, allowing 37 points and 26 first downs.
 The Baltimore victory wasn’t a shock.
 The Baltimore offensive explosion, and drives of 11, 11, 14 and 14 plays against the Patriots—now that was a shock felt all over the league.
 The Ravens showed you could run on the Patriots and pass on the Patriots and not get flummoxed by the Patriots.